leonardotran/My-Drop-Box/README.md

 ## Due to class's policy, I cannot public the code.
 Please reachout privately at [leonardotran2108@gmail.com]

-In this project, I will apply the cryptographic primitives introduced in class to design and implement the client application for a secure file sharing system.
+In this project, I will apply the cryptographic primitives introduced in class to design and implement the client application for a secure file sharing system from scratch.
 Imagine something similar to Dropbox, but **secured with cryptography** so that the server cannot view or tamper with our data.

 The client will be written in **Golang** and will allow users to take the following actions: